tewendel/interkit-masterarbeit/sites/docs/src/routes/guides/native.md

 ### Using live reload

+interkit comes with a system that allows a native app to download newer versions of a javascript bundle if it is available on the server.

 - change the version in your interkit.config on the server
 - on startup, the app checks if the version on the server is newer and downloads this